The Golden Rule of Food Safety

 3 days

-Risk of Listeria growth, even in cold temps.
+Risk of Listeria growth, even at cold temperatures.

 Chicken/Tuna Salad